SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 > [!NOTE]
 > Site designs and site scripts are in preview and are subject to change.
 They are currently only supported for use in production environments in Targeted Release.

-Use PowerShell cmdlets to create, retrieve, and remove site designs and site scripts.
+Use PowerShell cmdlets to create, retrieve, update, and remove site designs and site scripts.

 ## Getting started